-In Flutter, you can format dates and times using the DateFormat class from the intl package.
-The intl package provides internationalization and localization utilities, including date and time formatting.
+Dates and times can be formatted in Flutter by usage of the DateFormat class from intl package.
+The intl package is there to present internationalization as well as localization utilities including date and time formatting.

-To format a date and time in Flutter, you can follow these steps:
+To format a flutter date and time you should do the following things:

 import 'package:intl/intl.dart';

-1. Create a DateTime object that represents the date and time you want to format:
+- Next, create a DateTime object that represents a specific date and time you want to format:

 Here is a complete example: